 - Make a Reflector as Large as the Lid

-With your reflector as large as the lid (and not just the size of the opening), you can optimize the concentration of solar energy being trapped, making more heat available during cooking.
-This will definitely come in handy while cooking during low sunlight days or in generally humid areas.
+With your reflector as large as the lid (and not just the size of the opening), you can optimize the concentration of trapped solar energy, making more heat available during cooking.
+This will come in handy while cooking in low sunlight or humid areas.

 For Panel Cookers